-This assessment identified that the overall cost and charge level paid by the Firm's policyholders over 2023 were average,i.e. relative to the comparator group.
+This assessment identified that the overall cost and charge level paid by the Firm's policyholders over 2024 were above average, i.e. relative to the comparator group, for policyholders within Cohort 1, average for policyholders within Cohort 2, and below average for policyholders within Cohort 3.